 Being firstly introduced in the 1960s, the system development life cycle (SDLC) takes its origin literally with the development of the first software systems.
 So far, the SDLC has gradually transformed into a complex model of the software development process, that can be clearly seen and used within a specific software development model.

-In this article, Intellectsoft’s best experts have covered the basic information you should know about the system development life cycle: its core meaning and phases, major methodologies, and the most valuable benefits it can provide for project development.
+In this article, Intellectsoft’s best experts have covered the basic information you should know about the system development life cycle: its core meaning and phases, major software engineering methodologies, and the most valuable benefits it can provide for project development.

 As a part of our discussion, you’ll uncover the specific characteristics of each of the 7 SDLC phases and why each of these is required to implement either a new or modified software system.